Mary Spilde

-Mary Spilde (born 1951) is a retired president of Lane Community College (Lane) in Eugene, Oregon, U.S.A.
-She was named President Emerita after 22 years at Lane, 16 as its president.
+Mary Spilde (born 1951) is a retired president of Lane Community College in Eugene, Oregon, United States.
+She was named president emerita after 22 years at Lane, 16 as its president.
 She had also served in administrative roles at Linn–Benton Community College before being hired at Lane.

 Her tenure at Lane highlighted her commitment to sustainability, diversity and equity, and her service in national higher education organizations.

-The Association of Community College Trustees' named her chief executive officer of the year in 2011, and Lane's Board named the downtown center, "Mary Spilde Center".
+The Association of Community College Trustees named her chief executive officer of the year in 2011, and Lane's board named the downtown center the Mary Spilde Center.

 Early life and education

 Mary Spilde, one of four daughters of George and Eileen Jenkins, was born in Scotland in 1951.
 Her father, a baker, and her mother, a wartime nurse, had both left school in their teens, but Spilde has said they believed in education and expected their children to become professionals.

 She earned a bachelor's degree in business and social systems as well as a law degree from the University of Edinburgh in 1972.
 Spilde told the Lane Board of Education she came to the U.S. with two suitcases, $1900 and an education.
 She married Gerald Spilde and they moved to Oregon in 1976.

 Spilde earned both a 1984 master's degree in adult education and a 1996 doctorate in post-secondary education from Oregon State University.
-Charles Carpenter advised her dissertation, An inquiry into the contribution of the Oregon Workforce Quality Council to the Development of a world-class workforce.
+Charles Carpenter advised her dissertation, An Inquiry into the Contribution of the Oregon Workforce Quality Council to the Development of a World-class Workforce.

 Career

-Spilde's first job in the U. S. was as a cashier at Kmart, and she was promoted within three days.
+Spilde's first job in the U.S. was as a cashier at Kmart, and she was promoted within three days.
 She became a corporate trainer for several years.